Marek Blaževič: Professional career

 Blaževič made his professional debut with BC Perlas in the 2017–18 season.

 On 6 June 2018 he signed with Rytas Vilnius.
 He made his LKL debut on 23 September 2018, against Juventus Utena.
 In his second professional game with Rytas, he scored 13 points, drawing attention of local media.
 Playing for the Lietuvos rytas Vilnius under-18 team, Blaževič won the 2018 EuroLeague Basketball Next Generation Tournament.
 He was selected to the All-Tournament Team, along with teammate Deividas Sirvydis.

 On 29 June 2020, Blaževič signed a long-term contract with Žalgiris Kaunas of the Lithuanian Basketball League (LKL) and the EuroLeague.
 He parted ways with the club on 30 June 2022.

 On 2 July 2022, he signed with Monbus Obradoiro of the Spanish Liga ACB.

 On 11 July 2024, Blaževič signed a one-year deal with Wolves Twinsbet of the Lithuanian Basketball League (LKL) and the EuroCup.

 On July 15, 2025, he signed with Tofaş of Basketbol Süper Ligi (BSL).

+On 19 June 2026, Blaževič returned to Žalgiris Kaunas, signing a 2+1 contract through the end of the 2028–29 season.